abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 {% gist 3102551 server.rb %}

-That's a RESTful JSON API for customers in 50 lines of code!
+That's a RESTful JSON API for `sports2000` customers in 50 lines of code!
+Do you think you can do that in ABL?

 ### Rails

-I was tempted to make this blog post be about creating a [Rails][19] app, but I was afraid that I would spend too much time having to explain the way that Rails works and hand-waving a lot of things, so I focused instead on Sinatra and just making an API rather than a fully featured CRUD Web app (which Rails excels at).
+I was tempted to make this blog post be about creating a [Rails][19] app, but I was afraid that I would spend too much time having to explain the way that Rails works and hand-waving a lot of things, so I focused instead on Sinatra and just making a simple API rather than a fully featured CRUD Web app (which Rails would excel).

-If you found this post enlightening, I highly recommend that you delve further into the topic by creating a Rails app; if you are going to be using the OpenEdge adapter then you will need the [dm-rails][20] gem, which will replace the default ORM in Rails (ActiveRecord) with DataMapper.
+If you found this post enlightening, I highly recommend that you delve further into the topic by creating a Rails app on your own; if you are going to be using the OpenEdge adapter then you will need the [dm-rails][20] gem, which will replace the default ORM in Rails (ActiveRecord) with DataMapper.
 The best tutorial on Rails is [Michael Hartl's Rails tutorial][21], which is what I learned from.

-Some cool things that I could have shown if I went the Rails route are
+Some cool things that I could have shown if I went the Rails route are:

 * Easily adding support for more resources and their relationships, which would have cluttered up the Sinatra code